BIOS1140/BIOS1140.github.io/docs/Exercise6.md

 *`n.mar` - the number of markers* `length` - the length of the linkage group in centimorgans (see below) *`ave.spacing` - the average spacing between markers (in centimorgans)* `max.spacing` - the maximum spacing between markers (in centimorgans)

 We can see that that the 334 markers are spread across 14 linkage groups.
 Spacing of markers here is shown in **centimorgans** and the total length of the linkage map is 407 cM.
-Recall that a single centimorgan represents the probability that of 0.01 that a recombination event in one generation.
+Recall that a single centimorgan represents the probability of 0.01 that a recombination event occurs in one generation.
 Alternatively you could think of it as one recombination event every 100 generations.

 Next we can take a look at the linkage map itself.